scorpiusjs/scorpius/README.md

 ![Scorpius][1]

-Scorpius is an extensible admin framework that provides structure, and simplicity for building websites and mobile applications.
+Scorpius is an Admin Theme built with Orionjs at it's core.
+This theme provides features and components that are unique.

 #### Roadmap
 [![Stories in Ready](https://badge.waffle.io/scorpiusjs/core.png?label=ready&title=Ready)](http://waffle.io/scorpiusjs/core)